haztechrisk/haztechrisk/index.md

-## *Institute for Public Awareness and Understanding of Hazardous Technology Risks*: GitHub Repository
+## *Organization for Public Awareness of Hazardous Technology Risks*: GitHub Repository

-You have arrived at the *Intitute for Public Awareness and Understaning of Hazardous Technology Risks* GitHub repository.
+You have arrived at the *Organization for Public Awareness of Hazardous Technology Risks* GitHub repository.
 This public domain directory is organized according to the following categories and subcatagories

 - [Research](research/research.md)
   - journal manuscript links